emmercm/www/src/blog/publishing-docker-images-with-circleci.md

               only: main
 ```

-Upon pushing that change, CircleCI will publish a public image named `helloworld` with a single tag `latest` under your account.
+Upon pushing that change, CircleCI will publish a public image named `helloworld` with a single tag `latest` under your Docker Hub account.
 The whole pipeline should take less than 60 seconds.

 ## Bonus: testing the image